LKBotond/Banking-App/README.md

 ### Helpers:

-**src/main/java/Classes/Helpers/Input.java :** Wrapper to get CLI inputs **src/main/java/Classes/Helpers/TimeH.java :** Contains methods to get current time or time in the future.
+**src/main/java/Classes/Helpers/Input.java :** Wrapper to get CLI inputs.
+**src/main/java/Classes/Helpers/TimeH.java :** Contains methods to get current time or time in the future.
-**src/main/java/Classes/Helpers/Utils.java :** Contains helper methods to convert between data types
+**src/main/java/Classes/Helpers/Utils.java :** Contains helper methods to convert between data types.

 ## Roadmap:

 1. Currently authentication rellies on a password being exactly 16 bytes in length, so adding a propper key derivation (PBKDF2) is also on the horizon.
 2. Currently transactions are handled between account ID's, I'm going to add card number generation /authentication and association as well.
 3. Rudimentary front end integration with secure communication